mieko/sr-captcha/index.md

 the dictionary?

 My first thought was to look into the network's "runner up" candidates.
-But a different approach proved far more effective.
+But a different approach proved far more effective, as most errors were caused by bad segmenting, not confusing similar looking letters.m

 Here's an interesting table:
 ```ruby